tylermaginnis/Research_LinearFitSearch/README.md

 ### Linear Fit Search

 Linear Fit Search is an algorithm that attempts to find the target value by leveraging a linear fit equation.
 It starts by calculating the initial slope (m) and intercept (b) based on the minimum and maximum values in the list.
 The algorithm then iteratively refines the search range by updating the slope and intercept, and calculating a guess index using the linear fit equation.
 This process continues until the target value is found or the search range is exhausted.
 Linear Fit Search is efficient for datasets where the values are approximately linear, but its performance may vary for other types of distributions.
-For more details, refer to the implementation in [main.rs](src/main.rs).
+For more details, refer to the implementation in.

 ### Binary Search